KathrynVozoris/Capstone-Project-AI-Agent/README.md

 ### Databases included for Testing

-There are 3 databases included for testing
+There are 3 databases included for testing.

-customer_database: This database is dictionary.
-Each item contains a customer's username and userid.
+customer_database: This database is a dictionary consisting of key being the customer's username and value being the customer's userid.

 product_style_database: This database is a list of dictionaries.
-Each dicationary is a group of items that share at least 2 attributes.
+Each dictionary is a group of items that share at least 2 attributes.
 Each contains the product name and the associated product's UPC number.

 purchase_history_databse: This database is a ditionary.
-Each item consists of a customer userid and the list of UPC number for items purchased by that customer.
+Each item consists of a customer userid and the list of UPC number(s) for item(s) purchased by that customer.

-returns_database: Thie database is a dictionary.
+returns_database: This database is a dictionary.
 Each item in the dictionary consists of a customer userid and the list of UPC numbers for items returned by that customer

 ### Tools

 The item_recommendation tool takes in the userid and checks the customer's purchases by calling the get_purchase_history tool.
-It then calls the get_customer_returns tool and removes any items from the list produced to remove any returne items.
-It then uses the product_style_database to fetch a list of similar items up to 6.
+It then calls the get_customer_returns tool and removes any items from the list produced to remove any returned items.
+Lastly it uses the product_style_database to fetch a list of similar items up to a total of 6 items.

 #### Memory